sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-2.md

 **We drastically underestimated the value of _m_ for some enterprise customers.**

 One of our large enterprise customers, who is also one of our earliest adopters of LSIF-base code intelligence at scale, had completed an upgrade from Sourcegraph 3.17 to 3.20.
-After the upgrade, they realized they were no longer getting refreshed precise code intelligence and sent us this poorly drawn Sydney Opera House of a graph, indicating that something was deeply wrong.
+After the upgrade, they realized they were no longer getting refreshed precise code intelligence and sent us this cubist Sydney Opera House of a graph, indicating that something was deeply wrong.

 ![worker OOM](https://sourcegraphstatic.com/blog/commit-graph-optimizations/oom.png)

 The precise code intelligence worker process, which converts LSIF data uploaded by the user into our internal representation and writes it to our code intelligence data store, was ballooning in memory as jobs were processed.
 The extra memory hunger was extreme enough that the workers were consistently crashing with an "out of memory" exception towards the end of each job.
 No job was completing successfully.

-After grabbing additional screenshots of our monitoring system, output to a few SQL queries, and a few pprof traces from the offending Go process, we proved that the culprit was [this function](https://stackoverflow.com/questions/12699781/how-can-i-pass-multiple-source-files-to-the-typescript-compiler) and knew we needed to find a way to reduce the resident memory required to calculate the full table of visible uploads for each commit.
+After grabbing additional screenshots of our monitoring system, output to a few SQL queries, and a few pprof traces from the offending Go process, we proved that the culprit was [the function that determined the set of uploads visible at each commit](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@dc8beddf4066e30198c5ea368e6ee1092a6f4560/-/blob/enterprise/internal/codeintel/stores/dbstore/commit_graph.go#L37:6) and knew we needed to find a way to reduce the resident memory required to do so.

 To give a sense of this user's scale: